Assata: An Autobiography: Chapter 18

 After her acquittal in the Queens robbery case, Shakur is brought to Middlesex County Jail for men.
 While she spends a little over a year in solitary confinement during the Jersey trial, the National Conference of Black Lawyers and various members of the defense team file a civil suit against the state for the inhumane conditions of her solitary confinement.
 Although the conditions are ruled to be cruel, the state bypasses these claims to keep Shakur locked up.
 Following these events, Shakur's defense team struggles to find fitting lawyers and experts to help with the Jersey case; however, various student supporters volunteer to help.
 After the death of Stanley Cohen, Shakur's defense attorney, a large number of legal documents related to her case went missing.
 Evelyn discovers that these documents mysteriously ended up in the New York City Police Department but the majority was still not found.
 Shakur feels exhausted by the case, the biased jury, and the racist judge.
 Looking back at the trial, she claims it was incorrect and unprincipled to participate.
-She says that participating in the trial was partaking in her own oppression – the only way to free yourself is to not depend on others.
+She says that participating in the trial was partaking in her own oppression – "the only ones who can free us are ourselves."